TitusShachinSMR/spidercryptography/README.md

 You should see the verification result as "true".
 If you choose a different file, the verification result will be "false".

+else download the file digital-signature-system or clone the reporsitory install nodemodule, express, run the program by typing node app.js

 ---
 ## demo video of the signature system:
  [digital signature link](https://drive.google.com/drive/folders/1zaHbNPx5SFETQgXo0748wnhJ2fVub_yq?usp=sharing)